DancingAndDabbing/danceON/README.md

 ## Example Code
 danceON uses a declarative syntax for binding shapes and animations to body parts.
 The following example shows off some of danceON's syntax.
-Many more examples are embedded in the application itself
+Many more examples are embedded in the application itself.

 ```javascript